arnovb-github/PoshCommence/readme.md

 # CmdLets #

 ## Getting help ##
-There is full `Get-Help` for every cmdlet, created with the great [PlatyPS](https://www.powershellgallery.com/packages/platyPS/) package.
+There is full `Get-Help` for every cmdlet, created with the [PlatyPS](https://www.powershellgallery.com/packages/platyPS/) package.

 ## Exploring the database ##
 Get the name of the currently active Commence database: